 The Features of a British Suit

 The suit jacket is made to fit perfectly on the shoulder around your torso.
 The sleeve ends at, or just above, the wrist bone when your arm is at rest, showing about half an inch of your shirt.
 And the length of your suit jacket slightly goes down to cover the bottom curvature of the buttocks.
-The front of the British suit jacket is often adorned with a ticket pocket, while the back is distinguished by a double vent.
+The front of the British suit jacket is often adorned with a ticket pocket, while a double vent distinguishes the back.
 One of its unique features is the thick shoulder padding the suit is made of.

 The trousers are tailored close to the body with a tapered waist.
 These trousers take a comfortable middle-of-the-road stance that is not too tight or too loose.
 The trousers are slim with a high waist and pleats and are usually worn with a quarter or half break.